Issues of Concern

 Risk of HIV transmission

 The risk of HIV transmission differs and depends on the exposure route.
-It has done studies to estimate the per-act HIV transmission risk from an infected source to an HIV negative person.
+It has done studies to estimate the per-act HIV transmission risk from an infected source to an HIV-negative person.
 The estimated highest per-act risk for acquiring HIV through a blood transfusion is 9250 per 10,000.
 Receptive anal intercourse (138 per 10,000), needle sharing drug users (63 per 10,000), and percutaneous needle stick injuries (23 per 10,000) also had high levels of HIV transmission.
-Receptive penile-vaginal intercourse (8 per 10,000), insertive penile-vaginal intercourse (4 per 10,000) and oral sex (low) have much lower rates of transmission.
+Receptive penile-vaginal intercourse (8 per 10,000), insertive penile-vaginal intercourse (4 per 10,000), and oral sex (low) have much lower rates of transmission.

 nPEP should start as soon as post-exposure has occurred for high-risk exposures and can start up to 72 hours after the event.
-It breaks exposure risks down into 3 categories: negligible, intermediate, and substantial.
+It breaks exposure risks into 3 categories: negligible, intermediate, and substantial.

-HIV nPEP should only start in patients who are HIV-negative because a person presenting for nPEP treatment may already be HIV positive and unaware of his or her status.
+HIV nPEP should only start in patients who are HIV-negative because a person presenting for nPEP treatment may already be HIV positive and unaware of their status.
 Baseline HIV testing should perform to all patients before starting nPEP.
 The CDC and NIH recommend the use of a rapid Ab or rapid Ag/Ab test.
 If early testing is not available, a non-rapid test should perform, and nPEP can be offered while results are pending.

 When a patient is being tested for nPEP, one should also offer to test for other sexually transmitted diseases, including hepatitis B, hepatitis C, syphilis, gonorrhea, and chlamydia.
 A pregnancy test should get.
-Physicians should also test the renal and hepatic toxicity of antiretroviral medications a baseline creatinine, AST, and ALT.
+Physicians should also test the renal and hepatic toxicity of antiretroviral medications, a baseline creatinine, AST, and ALT.

-It recommends follow-up labs at 4 to 6 weeks and should include a repeat HIV test, creatinine, AST, ALT, syphilis test, and pregnancy test.
+It recommends follow-up labs at 4 to 6 weeks and should include a repeat HIV test, creatinine, AST, ALT, syphilis test, and a pregnancy test.
 Repeat HIV testing should also occur three months after exposure to determine if HIV infection has occurred.
-Additional, it recommends testing at 6 months in patients with hepatitis C since this infection often has a delay in seroconversion.
+Additionally, it recommends testing at 6 months in patients with hepatitis C since this infection often has a delay in seroconversion.

 Once starting with nPEP, the recommended protocol is a 28-day course of 3 medications.
 The preferred medication regimen for adults and adolescents aged older than 13 years, with normal renal function (creatinine clearance equal to 60 mL per min), including pregnant women, is tenofovir DF 300 mg and fixed-dose combination emtricitabine 200 mg (Truvada) once daily with raltegravir 400 mg twice daily or dolutegravir 50 mg once daily.
-Alternative regimens are available including regimens for patients with renal dysfunction and children 12 years and younger.
+Alternative regimens are available, including regimens for patients with renal dysfunction and children 12 years and younger.

 Adherence plays a vital role in effectiveness.
 Patients with suboptimal adherence have higher rates of failure.
 Studies comparing tenofovir-containing regimens with zidovudine-containing regimens have shown that patients given tenofovir-containing regimens do well.
-They can tolerate it, with fewer side effects and have higher completion rates.
+They can tolerate it with fewer side effects and have higher completion rates.

-It should provide additional treatment for other STDs, including hepatitis B, syphilis, gonorrhea, and chlamydia when the diagnosis confirms.
+It should provide additional treatment for other STDs, including hepatitis B, syphilis, gonorrhea, and chlamydia, when the diagnosis confirms.